kristoff-it/GSoC-2014-OBF/_posts/2014-05-25-what-is-a-vcf-file.md

 #### VCF ####

-VCF files are created by programs called *variant callers* and basically they are the result of filtering out matching bases from SAM files.
+VCF files are created by programs called *variant callers* and are basically the result of filtering out matching bases from SAM files.
 What remains are the "interesting" bases: how our sample differs from the reference one.
 Since most bases are supposed to be shared (unless you're using a really distant reference, like using a Vulcanian genome as a reference for your Andorian sample, for example) the resulting file will be much smaller and, in practical terms, more useful.

 ### What are VCF files used for ###